 Fractional shares enable you to purchase a balance of any publicly traded business, including mega-companies in Canada that trade thousands of dollars per share.
 They also provide diversification at a lower cost.
 You can subdivide your small amount of money and invest in several portions of stock in different industries.

 Dividends are paid to shareholders in companies that declare and pay a dividend.
-A dividend is a portion of the after tax profit that are distributed to shareholders of stock or of a dividend-based mutual fund; we’ll tak about mutual funds later.
+A dividend is a portion of the after-tax profit distributed to shareholders of stock or of a dividend-based mutual fund; we’ll talk about mutual funds later.
 Dividends are income.
 They can be reinvested through dividend reinvestment plan (DRIPs).
 Dividend income is taxed differently than other assets, and benefit from a tax credit.

 Types of ETFs

 An ETF can hold various asset classes, including stocks, bonds, foreign currencies, commodities, etc. There are numerous ETFs available for investors to choose from.
 They are categorized based on the asset classes of securities they hold, asset-class size, industry sector, investing management style, and use of derivatives.

 These are ETFs designed to track the performance of a market index.
 It can be a broad one or a sector-specific index.
 They utilize a passive investing style, often done by algorithms, and holding securities representative of their benchmark index like the S&P 500.